slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "The leader doesn’t take charge of the tribe.
 The leader takes responsability for the tribe." (...)
 "The highest status people in human history are those that asked for nothing and gave everything." (...)
 "Charisma is the ability to project confidence and love at the same time." (...)
-"If aren’t willing to get mocked, you’ll never be able to lead." (...)
+"If you aren’t willing to get mocked, you’ll never be able to lead." (...)
 "You lead by willing to walk alone."
 -- Naval Ravikant*